long-kr/Project-Restaurant_Reservation/README.md

  ![alt pic1](https://i.ibb.co/4NcbPWx/pic1.png)

  - `Previous day` `Today` `Next day` buttons are used to move desire day.
+ - `Seat` button use to assign table.
+ - `Cancel` will cancel reservation and remove it from dashboard.
+ - You can use `finish` button to free a table.
  - Create new reservation will be restricted if past days, tuesday, or post time.
  - Reservation time must be between 10h30 a.m and 9h30 p.m.
  - Number of guest must be smaller than table capacity in order to set seat.